 Do guests at your less formal gatherings deserve less hospitality than those attending holiday dinners?
 Disposable tableware is certainly convenient, but it can have a very casual feel, which isn’t always fitting for the occasion.
-A Japanese line of eco-friendly plates, cups and bowls called WASARA brings a bit of style and panache to the table.
+A Japanese line of eco-friendly paper plates, cups and bowls called WASARA brings a bit of style and panache to the table.
 Made from non-wood materials such as the pulp of an invasive reed plant and sugarcane waste, this single-use tableware series is simple, modern and beautiful.

 When objects are given more thought, they’re given more value.
 Assigning aesthetic value to transient objects may help people think more carefully about how such objects are used.
 The designers sought to address the problem of unnecessary waste while also paying tribute to the Japanese tradition of hospitality.